 Based on stakeholder interviews, we know what communication needs each of our stakeholders have.
 Now, we can take those needs and create a communication plan around them.
 This might include a weekly status update via email, a monthly stakeholder meeting that includes a progress update and opportunity to ask questions, or maybe a simple wiki that is updated ad-hoc with project results.
 The important part is that stakeholders feel included, and that their communication needs are met.

 To create a communication plan, list all of your stakeholders, all of your usual communication methods, and a typical set of frequencies when you communicate.
-Then you put it all together to create a table that forms your plan.
-For example, if you are working on an important project where you need to keep the executive team in the loop, as well as update the organization, your communication plan might look something like this.
+Then you can put it all together to create a table that forms your plan.
+For example, if you are working on an important project where you need to keep the executive team in the loop, as well as update the broader organization, your communication plan might look something like this.

 |Daily||Project team||Stand-up meeting|